2ND AMENDMENT EXPLAINED

 Infringed is used in the 2nd Amendment to protect a State’s right to maintain a militia.

 In 1789, the Senate rejected the House’s ungrammatical substitution of infringe in the 1st Amendment, reinstituting Madison’s use of abridge for individual rights.
-Madison had also drafted the 1st Amendment as a limit on both Congress and the States.

 This distinction was familiar during the decades of American protests against the British Parliament’s “taxation without representation,” expressed as infringements of the sovereignty of colonial legislatures, and distinguished from individual rights not to be abridged.